DataDog/integrations-core/tomcat/README.md

 #### datadog-agent jmx list
 The `datadog-agent jmx list` has a number of available subcommands:
-- `collected` — List attributes that will actually be collected by your current instances configuration.
+- `collected` - List attributes that will actually be collected by your current instance's configuration.
-- `everything` — List every attribute available that has a type supported by JMXFetch.
+- `everything` - List every attribute available that has a type supported by JMXFetch.
-- `limited` — List attributes that do match one of your instances configuration but that are not being collected because it would exceed the number of metrics that can be collected
+- `limited` - List attributes that do match one of your instances' configurations but that are not being collected because it would exceed the number of metrics that can be collected.
-- `matching` — List attributes that match at least one of your instances configuration.
+- `matching` - List attributes that match at least one of your instances' configurations.
-- `not-matching` — List attributes that don’t match any of your instances configuration.
+- `not-matching` - List attributes that don't match any of your instances' configurations.
-- `with-metrics` — List attributes and metrics data that match at least one of your instances configuration.
+- `with-metrics` - List attributes and metrics data that match at least one of your instances' configurations.
-- `with-rate-metrics` — List attributes and metrics data that match at least one of your instances configuration, including rates and counters.
+- `with-rate-metrics` - List attributes and metrics data that match at least one of your instances' configurations, including rates and counters.

 ## Further Reading